 The Path to Empowerment

-The Entrepreneurship Launchpad is the hub for entrepreneurship at Spelman College.
-Consistent with the philosophy and general approach of the Innovation Lab, the Entrepreneurship Launchpad serves students of any major at any skill level from vision through early stage.
-The goals of the Entrepreneurship Launchpad include
+The Entrepreneurship Hub is the epicenter for co-curricular entrepreneurship at Spelman College.
+Consistent with the philosophy and general approach of the Innovation Lab, the Entrepreneurship Hub serves students of any major at any skill level from vision through early stage.
+The goals of the Entrepreneurship Hub include

 helping entrepreneurial students start or advance their existing business.